 ART 1313.
 DRAWING I. Study of the basic elements and principles of organization in two dimensions and the selection, manipulation and synthesis of these components to create an organized visual expression.
 Students will apply overlapping foreshortening and diminished scale.
 Black and white media will be stressed.
 Pre-requisite: ART 1443 Design II.
 Art majors only.
-Lecture/lab three hours

 ART 1323.
 DRAWING II.
 Continuation of rendering skills introduced in Drawing I with emphasis on color, composition and creative expression.
 Prerequisite: ART 1313 Drawing I. Art majors only.
-Lecture/lab three hours

 ART 1383.
 PHOTOGRAPHY I. An introduction to the theory, practice, and history of black and white photography with emphasis on basic camera processes, developing, printing composition, and presentation.
-Lecture/lab three hours

 ART 1393.
 PHOTOGRAPHY II.
 Advanced camera and darkroom techniques with emphasis on photographic design and alternative processes.
 Prerequisite: ART 1383.
-Lecture/lab three hours

 ART 1433.
 DESIGN I. To provide students with an understanding of the elements and principles of design to enable development of an informed, intuitive sense as well as a highly informed skills base/methodology involving black and white design problems which apply principles and elements of visual design.
 Art majors only.
-Lecture/lab three hours problems in mixed media.
-Pre-requisite: ART 1313 Drawing I. Art majors only.
-Lecture/lab three hours

 ART 1443.
 DESIGN II.
 To provide students with an understanding of color theory and applications of color so that there begins to be an informed as well as an intuitive sense of seeing, mixing and applying color and light to design problems.
 Prerequisite: ART 1433.
 Art majors only.
-Lecture/Lab, three hours

 ART 1453.
 THREE DIMENSIONAL DESIGN.
-To provide students with an understanding of spatial form in three dimensions through the use of applied design elements and principles to studio
+To provide students with an understanding of spatial form in three dimensions through the use of applied design elements and principles to studio problems in mixed media.
+Pre-requisite: ART 1313 Drawing I. Art majors only.